ComCatLab/welcome-guide/docs/sources/tutorials/index.md

 2. Follow along!

-!!! note

-    You must have Conda Package Manager installed to proceed with the tutorials in this guide.

 ## Additional Tutorials

 [**ASE Tutorials**][ase]: how to do basic property calculations, adsorption studies, slab generation, and more...